 The economy of the State is predominantly based on agriculture.
 The major land use pattern is slash and burn cultivation locally known as jhum.
-About 1,01,400 hectare of land is under jhum cultivation.
-68.03 per cent of the working population pursue agriculture and other allied activities as their chief means of livelihood.
-The per capita Gross State Domestic Product (GSDP) in 2004-05 is Rupees 26129.
-Nagaland ranks 11th in the human resource development index and 22nd in the poverty index in India.
-The rate of literacy of the State is 67.11 per cent.
+About 1 Lakh hectare of land is under jhum cultivation.
+Around 72 per cent of the working population pursue agriculture and other allied activities as their chief means of livelihood.
+The per capita Gross State Domestic Product (GSDP) in 2011 census is Rupees 12177.
+Nagaland ranks 20th in the human resource development index and 16th in the poverty index in India.
+The rate of literacy of the State is 79.55 per cent.

-According to an estimate in 2003, 52 per cent of the total land area of the State is under forests.
+According to an estimate in 2017, 75.33 per cent of the total land area of the State is under forests.
 Nagaland is rich with regard to its mineral wealth.
-The total deposit of limestone in the State is estimated at 1000 million tonnes.
 In addition, there are substantial reserves of marble and decorative stone reserves, petroleum and natural gas.
 But due to lack of modern industries, proper utilization of these resources has been rather restricted.
 The process of industrialisation in the State is in its infancy.

 The six-decade long insurgency has been a major impediment for the development in the State.
 Insurgent violence has impacted on all sectors of governance and lives of the common people.
 Although the major outfits are under ceasefire with the government, effective peace is yet to return to the State.
 In addition, illegal migration of Bangladeshis is emerging as a potential area of future conflict in the State.